tylerbwong/Pokebase/README.md

 * Play Pokémon cries
 * Add to your teams

+### Create Custom Teams

+* Give your team a name and description
+* Keep track of your team by adding up to 6 Pokémon
+* Give your team members nicknames, customize their levels, and add up to 4 moves

 ### View Quick Information About Moves

 * View basic information about all 621 Moves
 * Short descriptions, types and more
 * Query by type and/or damage class

-### Create Custom Teams
+### View Quick Information About Items

+* View basic information about all Items
-* Give your team a name and description
+* Images and cost
-* Keep track of your team by adding up to 6 Pokémon
-* Give your team members nicknames, customize their levels, and add up to 4 moves
+* More coming soon!

 No internet connection is required.